julienXX/terminal-notifier/README.markdown

 Activate the application specified by `ID` when the user clicks the notification.

-You can find the bundle identifier of an application in its `Info.plist` file _inside_ the application bundle.
+You can find the bundle identifier (`CFBundleIdentifier`) of an application in its `Info.plist` file _inside_ the application bundle.

 Examples application IDs are: